fengyanshi/fengyanshi.github.io/setup.rst

 Download simple examples
 *************************

-Simple examples are included in the package of Version 3.1 or higher (`click here to download from GitHub <https://github.com/fengyanshi/FUNWAVE-TVD>`_) .
+Simple examples are included in the package of Version 3.1 and higher (`click here to download from GitHub <https://github.com/fengyanshi/FUNWAVE-TVD>`_) .
 They are located in the directory /simple_cases/.
 The simple examples serve as baseline cases for testing your system.
 You can also choose a simple case similar to your modeling scenario to set up your case.
 The following simple cases available.
 The simple examples are also used during the FUNWAVE training workshop.

 * `Waves on 1D slope <slope.html>`_